Dealing with Return Mail

 Picture this: You’ve worked with Smartpress to create a direct mail campaign.
 You’ve designed custom mailers for online printing and had them sent out to target audiences and your distribution lists.
 A few days pass and suddenly you start receiving return mail of your own mailer!

 So what happened?
 If you’re wondering why you’re getting returned mailers, you’re not alone.
 On average, about 10% of every mailer is returned.
-Check out the different possibilities below and learn how to reduce the chance of getting more return mail than you expect.
+Check out the most common USPS return mail reasons and how to reduce address-related delivery issues.

 The second most important detail is the yellow label that gets placed on the mail piece: